robotics-88/open-drone-docs/docs/setup/simulation/ardupilot.md

 ```

 !!! note
-    The ArduPilot tools script installs a conflicting version of empy (conflicts with mavros).
-Fix it with `pip install empy==3.3.4`.
+    For a long time, ArduPilot tools script installs a conflicting version of empy (conflicts with mavros).
+If you get em/empy errors, fix it with `pip install empy==3.3.4`.
+Recently it seems to install a conflicting version of setuptools.
+Fix it with `pip install 'setuptools<66' --user`.

 ## Usage
 To use in sim, run this for AirSim: